Psychiatric Medication

 • Basic medical information, such as blood pressure or lab results

 The initial visit may range from 30 minutes to one hour.
-Our psychiatrist will discuss the advantages and disadvantages of medication as a treatment choice, so that an informed decision about whether to try medication can be made.
+Our psychiatrist will discuss the advantages and disadvantages of medication as a treatment choice, so you can make informed decision about whether to try medication.
 In some instances, our psychiatrist may conclude that medication is not appropriate.

 Initiation and Monitoring Use of Medications

-Students who elect to start medication will meet with a psychiatrist to monitor its therapeutic efficacy and any possible side effects.
+If you elect to start medication, you will meet with a psychiatrist to monitor its therapeutic efficacy and any possible side effects.
 The psychiatrist may find it necessary to adjust the dosage of medication from time to time or, if indicated, may recommend changing or adding medications.

-We encourage students to schedule appointments well in advance of the need for a medication refill, ideally at your current psychiatric appointment.
+We encourage you to schedule appointments well in advance of the need for a medication refill, ideally at your current psychiatric appointment.

-It is important that students do not abruptly discontinue psychoactive medications.
+It is important that you do not abruptly discontinue psychoactive medications.

 Many use our services and there may be a wait before a refill appointment is available.